Skyebreach/Unreal-Notes/Smart Pointers/Unreal Smart Pointers.md

 - Solely owns the object
 - Can transfer ownership but not share it
 - result in compiler error when attempting to copy it
 - Deletes itself when out of scope

+> [!warning]
+> Making a Shared Pointer or Shared Reference to an object that a Unique Pointer references is dangerous.
+This will not suspend the Unique Pointer's behavior of deleting the object upon its own destruction, even though other Smart Pointers still reference it.
+>
+> Similarly, you should not make a Unique Pointer to an object that is referenced by a Shared Pointer or Shared Reference